Ways You Might Be Weakening Cybersecurity

-A lot of the time, we get hacked because we’ve made ourselves easy targets by weakening cyber security.
+A lot of the time, we get hacked because we’ve made ourselves easy targets by taking security risks, weakening cybersecurity on our devices.

 Even though hackers use sophisticated technologies to hack into systems, they are still just people.
-And like any person, they have intuition and can learn things about other people based on their habits.
-Just like hackers, we are also people that can make human mistakes which makes it easier for hackers to infiltrate our security systems.
+And like any person, they have intuition and can learn things about others based on their habits.
+Just like hackers, we are also people that can make human mistakes, which makes it easier for hackers to infiltrate our operating systems.

-Consequently, security experts believe that our computers and phones have one critical weakness that cannot be overcome with any software fix or patch.
-Moreover, the weakness is the user – you and me.
-We simply make too many errors and mistakes as we use our devices, and those mistakes open the gates to unwanted hackers.
+Security experts believe that our computers and phones have one critical weakness that cannot be overcome with any software fix or patch.
+That weakness is the user – you and me.
+We simply make too many errors and mistakes as we use our devices, and those mistakes open the gates for unwanted hackers.
+You can have the top of the line, most expensive antivirus software on your computer.
+But if you accidentally reveal information about yourself, the anti-virus software is not going to do much good.
+Essentially, we are the biggest cybersecurity threat out there.

-However, these mistakes aren’t always so obvious.
-Sometimes the information hackers use to get to us is readily available and on display for the general public.
+However, the mistakes we make aren’t always so obvious.
+Sometimes the information hackers use to get to us is readily available and on display for the general public and we don't even realize it.

 Keep your shopping carts private on sites like Amazon and eBay

 Be very careful about the information you share publicly on the Internet.
-And be very careful about who has access to that information.
-Your information can be used for malicious purposes – remember, not everyone on the Internet is your friend.
+And be very careful about who has access to that information, whether it be your email address, phone number, or public IP address.
+Information security - and privacy - is crucial in the digital age we live in.
+Your information can be used for malicious purposes; follow the tips above to avoid cyber attacks like phishing scams, DDoS attacks, and more.